Seasonic FOCUS Plus 850 Gold 850W (Page 3 of 4) | Reports

 The transient filter stage is the first input stage of any computer power supply, so we will take a closer look at this first.
 From here, there are two ferrite coils and one metal oxide varistor.
 One X-capacitor can be found here at the AC receptacle in addition to two Y-capacitors.
 Another set of one X and two Y-capacitors can be found near the area, making for more than twice the amount of X and Y capacitors than recommended.
 In addition, the MOV being present here is good, as they are intended to protect your power supply from AC line voltage spikes.

 On the primary side there is one Nippon Chemi-Con capacitor.
 It is rated at 650uF at 400V.
 It has a temperature rating of 105c.
-It is great to see Japanese-made capacitors here, as some cheaper units have capacitors made from Taiwan or China.
+It is great to see Japanese brand capacitors here, as some cheaper units have capacitors made from Taiwan or China.
 I am also happy to report the higher 105c temperature rating, as they generally boast a longer lifetime.

 The power supply uses one GBU15L06 rectifying bridge attached to a heatsink, supporting up to 15A of current at 115c.
 At 115V, the theoretical power you can pull from the bridge rectifier is 1725W at 100% efficiency.
 Of course, this is purely from the bridge rectifier, and not all components in the power supply can actually hold this workload.
 Even so, this is well above the necessary requirements for an 850W power supply.
 The active PFC circuit in the Seasonic FOCUS Plus 850 Gold 850W is controlled by a Champion CM6500 PFC chip.
 Other components in the active PFC circuitry were pretty easy to get a closer look at.
 First are two Infineon IPP50R190CE power transistors.
 These transistors are rated to deliver 15.7A at 100 degrees Celsius continuously.
 A single STMicroelectronics STTH8S06D diode is also found in the active PFC circuit.
 Four Greatpower GPT13N50DGN220FP MOSFET transistors are the main switchers, with the Champion CM6901 as the PWM controller.
 Each GPT13N50DGN220FP can deliver up to 13A at 100 degrees Celsius continuously, with a maximum resistance of 0.49 ohms.
 This on characteristic is called Static Drain-Source On-Resistance or commonly abbreviated as RDS(on).
 The more efficient the component is, the lower the RDS(on) value, since it wastes less power with lower resistance.